ladg340/datasciencecoursera/README.md

 # datasciencecoursera

-datasciencecoursera is a repository for showing and shearing Coursera's Data Science experiences
+datasciencecoursera is a repository for showing and sharing Coursera's Data Science assigments